Step By Step Guide To Comply With GDPR

 TABLE OF CONTENTS

 GDPR, or the "General Data Protection Regulation," is a set of rules created by the European Union (EU) to protect individuals' personal information.
 This includes details like your name, address, phone number, and online shopping preferences.
-Under GDPR, companies must handle this information with care, ensuring it is secure and used responsibly.
+Under GDPR, companies must handle this information carefully, ensuring it is secure and used responsibly.
 This regulation empowers individuals by giving them more control over their data and ensuring their privacy is respected.

 Why Is GDPR Important?